Nuisance Abatement

 If the owner abates the nuisance, the matter is at an end.
 As noted above, however, if the nuisance is abated by vacating a previously occupied property, without repairing the conditions that led to the order, the owner is potentially subject to further municipal action, beginning six months after the property has been vacated, under the provisions of the Abandoned Properties Rehabilitation Act.

+Step 5: If the owner fails to abate the nuisance in timely fashion, the public officer must determine whether to act; and if so, what action to take.
 This is a critically important step.
 All too often, in this situation the public officer will routinely have the building vacated, if occupied, or demolished, if vacant, and will not seriously investigate the feasibility of having the building repaired or improved.
 While there are many situations where there is no realistic alternative to vacating or demolishing a building, it must also be recognized that vacating a building will in many cases only hasten its further deterioration, while demolition may permanently eliminate a building with potential reuse value.

 The decision to repair rather than vacate or demolish is based on financial considerations, in two respects.
 One is the cost of the repairs, and whether they can be justified by the present or future value of the property.
 Second, even if the cost is reasonable, the public officer needs to have a source of funds that can be speedily accessed to carry out the repairs.